Harvard Club of Boston: Higginson 1908 Foundation

 The Harvard Club maintains a Foundation, with a separate Board of Directors from the club's Board of Governors, which oversees assets in excess of $10 million.
-The purpose of the Foundation is to help sustain the Club's mission to support deserving Boston area students, fund historically significant improvements to the Back Bay Clubhouse, preserve and maintain the Club's art collection and in the development of programming that advances the Club and University's reputation.
+The purpose of the Foundation is to help sustain the Club's mission to support deserving Boston area students, fund historically significant improvements to the Back Bay Clubhouse, preserve and maintain the Club's art collection, and develop programming that advances the Club and University's reputation.
 The Foundation also supports the University's undergraduate admissions program by hosting receptions for admitted students, as well as sponsoring the Prize Book program.
 In 2008, the Foundation donated $510,944 to undergraduate financial aid.